 Use a small amount of LIQUID DISH DETERGENT, swish around, and then rinse out, then repeat.
 (Just wiping with water alone won't remove perspiration oil, and slippery silicone and odor may result.)
 Do this every time you take off.
-Do not wait until the next morning or the oils from your scalp can penetrate the layers of silicone.
+Do not wait until the next morning as the oil will build up and create unnecessary hardship for you.

-If you are not at a place where you can take off at a sink with soap and water (work, school, gym), plain old alcohol swabs work great and can be kept in your pocket or purse.
-But this should only be a "quick fix" and should not replace your daily routine of washing with actual soap and water.
+If you are not at a place where you can take off at a sink with soap and water (work, school, gym), wet wipes are a temporary, but helpful solution.
+Please ensure wipes are moisturizer-free, scent-free, and alcohol-free.
+Wipes should only be a "quick fix" and should not replace your daily routine of washing with actual soap and water.

-On average, you will want to wash your hair every 7-10 days depending upon your level of activity.
+At the most frequent limit, you may wash your hair every 7-10 days depending upon your level of activity.
 You may also "spot" wash your bangs/fringe or your baby hairs around the perimeter as needed as well.

 Washing can be done in the shower while wearing it or by hand.
 If done by hand, do not let piece sit in the sink or bowl.
 And avoid saturating the cap (letting water just sit in the cap for prolonged period of time).
 You should wash and condition as normal, comb through and then air dry by placing on a mannequin head OR dry with blow dryer.
 Do not let your piece sit wet and damp for a period of time.

 Lastly, most shampoos are formulated to remove oils from the scalp (which would dry out a hairpiece) so we recommend shampoos and conditioners formulated for dry or colored hair that include extra conditioners to keep hair silky and smooth.
-VERY IMPORTANT: Do not leave the hairpiece wet with conditioners or other products overnight or for long periods as this could damage the silicone's bond to the hair roots, resulting in severe hair loss.
+VERY IMPORTANT: Do not leave the hairpiece wet with conditioners or other products overnight or for long periods of time.

 CUTTING A FREEDOM PROSTHESIS